 As well as being Artistic Director of Speckintime, Matthew enjoys working as a freelance director.
 He specialises in directing new or rarely produced writing and welcomes the opportunity to collaborate with like-minded theatre practitioners.

 Matthew directed The Harvest, a new play by Jane McCarthy and an in-house production for The New Theatre, Dublin, in June 2018.
-The play received critical acclaim with Emer O'Kelly of the Sunday Independent claiming 'All Hail the Harvest' and '...directed with precision and controlled force'.
-Due to popular demand the production is earmarked to return in Spring 2019.
+The play received critical acclaim with Emer O'Kelly - Sunday Independent claiming 'All Hail the Harvest' and '...directed with precision and controlled force'.

 In February, Matthew directed the full length version of The Curse of the Button Accordion by Sharon Mannion at the Roscommon Arts Centre.
 In November he continues his collaboration with Philip St John by directing and co-producing The Restoration of Hope, St John's second play in his 'Eerie Trilogy'.